Covid-19 guidance, tests, vaccinations, and self-isolation

 Should I socially distance?

-If you’re using a University space e.g. a teaching room for optional/social activity (i.e. not your timetabled teaching and learning sessions) there are no mandatory Covid-19 safety requirements but we expect everyone to observe our community responsibilities to look after themselves and others.
+If you’re using a University space e.g. a teaching room for optional/social activity (i.e. not your timetabled teaching and learning sessions) there are no additional Covid-19 safety requirements but we expect everyone to observe our community responsibilities to look after themselves and others.

 Learn about face coverings, face masks, face visors, face shields and more in the Gov.uk guidance: 'When to wear a face covering and how to make your own'.

-Off campus vaccination drop-in clinics
+Off-campus vaccination drop-in clinics

 See the dates and times of drop-in vaccination clinics in Coventry and Warwickshire.